-Students engage in the discussion and application of grilling/broiling, roasting and deep-frying cooking techniques.
-Lecture, demonstration and production revolve around North, Central and South American ingredients and plate presentations.
-(PT) Quarter Credit Hours 3.0
+Students are introduced to cooking techniques of grilling/broiling, roasting and deep-frying.
+Lecture, demonstration and production revolve around North, Central and South American cuisine, ingredients and plate presentations.
+The proper use of knives and basic vegetable cuts is emphasized.
+(PT) Ouarter Credit Hours 3.0